jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 * We can use trend data from the data in order to forecast what types of disasters will most likely occur, where they may occur, and the time of year.

 ### Recommendations
 Our recommendation to improve this analysis would be to add a secondary dataset for a comparative analysis, such as monetary impact, population impact or climate change.
-Seasonal ARIMA and other models for time series and forecasting should be explored, as well as problems delcared in relation to other provided variables in the dataset.
+Seasonal ARIMA and other models for time series and forecasting should be explored, as well as problems declared in relation to other provided variables in the dataset.